 Special Tax on Production and Services

-The Special Tax on Production and Services (IEPS) is caused by the sale and import of goods such as alcoholic beverages, tobacco, gasoline and diesel, and by the provision of services among which the mediation and commission in relation to the sale of the taxed products, as well as games, raffles and bets allowed in Mexico stand out.
+The Special Tax on Production and Services (IEPS) is caused by the sale and import of goods such as alcoholic beverages, tobacco, gasoline, and diesel, and by the provision of services among which the mediation and commission about the sale of the taxed products, as well as games, raffles and bets allowed in Mexico stand out.
 The STPS is applied on the value of the taxed acts, at a rate ranging from 3% to 160%.